A New Connective in Natural Deduction, and its Application to Quantum Computing: Conclusion

 \section{Conclusion}

+We have extended intuitionistic propositional logic with a connective $\odot$, that has both excessive and harmonious deduction rules, and with interstitial rules.
+We have then extended this logic again with scalars.
+We have shown that the proof language of this logic forms the core of a quantum programming language.

+The connective $\odot$, with its elimination symbol $\elimsup$, models information-erasure, non-reversibility, and non-determinism, that occur, for example, in quantum measurement.
+With its elimination symbols $\elimsup^1$ and $\elimsup^2$, it models the information-preservation, reversibility, and determinism that occur, for example, in unitary transformations.

-We have defined the notions of insufficient and excessive connectives in natural deduction, extended propositional logic with an excessive connective $\odot$, and investigated the properties of the proof language of the obtained logic.
-We leave open the question of the interpretation of this logic in a model, in particular a categorical one, besides the obvious Lindenbaum algebra.
+There are several points that we did not address in this paper.
+First, we leave open the question of the interpretation of this logic in a model, in particular a categorical one, besides the obvious Lindenbaum algebra.

-These notions of insufficient and excessive connectives are not specific to natural deduction and similar notions could be defined, for instance, in sequent calculus.
-In sequent calculus however, harmony can be defined in a stronger sense, that includes, not only the possibility to normalize proofs, but also to reduce the use of the axiom rule on non-atomic propositions to smaller ones \cite{MillerPimentel}: an analog of the $\eta$-expansion, but generalized to arbitrary connectives.
+Then, these notions of insufficient and excessive deduction rules are not specific to natural deduction and similar notions could be defined and investigated, for instance, in sequent calculus.
+Note that in the sequent calculus, harmony can be defined in a stronger sense, that includes, not only the possibility to reduce proofs, but also to reduce the use of the rule axiom on non-atomic propositions to smaller ones \cite{MillerPimentel}---an analogue of the $\eta$-expansion, but generalized to arbitrary connectives.